SOFIE-project/Provisioning-and-Discovery/README.md

 ### Execution

-Start the Command Line Interface and use following commands
+Start the Command Line Interface and use the following commands
 ```
 cd src
 python3 cli.py
 ```
-After starting the interface, the following options are availiable to perform
+After starting the interface, the following options are available to perform

 **'dns'**: Start the DNS-SD